For domestic students, December 15 is the priority deadline with the possibility of additional applications being reviewed up to April 1.

 Houston, Texas 77253-3947

 - Two letters of recommendation: to be submitted online.
-The letters should preferably from former or present instructors who can comment on applicant’s academic work in detail.
+The letters should be preferably from former or present instructors who can comment on the applicant’s academic work in detail.
+Letters from employers are also accepted.

 - A Statement of Purpose: to be submitted online.
-A brief essay of 1 to 2 pages about why applicant wants to pursue graduate work in communication, experiences in communication, and plans after receiving a graduate degree.
+A brief essay of 1 to 2 pages about why applicant wants to pursue graduate work in communication, experiences in communication, plans after receiving a graduate degree and why the applicant wishes to attend the Valenti School of Communication.

 - A resume: to be submitted online.